The idea that department stores are dead as an idea is disproven by the success of Mast General Stores.

-We got this email from a reader named Chris, who was interested in the surviving downtown department stores.
-He said that Mast had gone into an old store and opened it up.
+Our reader Chris, who was interested in the surviving downtown department stores, wrote us to tell us that Mast had gone into an old empty store, and opened it up.

 Greenville, SC has a Mast department store that is just a few years old; it’s in a former Meyers-Arnold department store building on North Main Street, right downtown.

 There are other Mast locations, all in downtowns in the Carolinas and Tennessee.
 Not a Macy’s or a Dillard’s, but Mast stores have clothes, shoes, housewares, gifts, candy, etc.